← Back to all stuff

 The actual standard

-I am not trying to collect perfect products.
+I do not want to collect perfect products.

 Perfect products almost never exist.

-I want to collect things where the everyday upside is bigger than the flaws.
-Things that are pleasant without constantly demanding attention.
+I want to collect things where the advantages in everyday life are bigger than the flaws.
+Things that bring joy without constantly wanting attention.
 Things where I can honestly tell someone: "Take a look at this, it might fit you."

-Just some curiosity, a home office, a house and far too little resistance against good stuff.
+Just a bit of curiosity, a home office, a house and far too little resistance against good stuff.

 Daily Driver

-I like things that make everyday life a little easier, cleaner or more fun.
-That's the whole trick.
+I like things that make everyday life a little easier, cleaner or funnier.
+There is no more magic to it.

 More good stuff